Consensys/doc.goquorum/docs/HowTo/Use/node_network_migration.md

 # Migrate node to a new IP network

-When changing the network configuration of a node, we need to follow specific steps so the new configuration it's applied and the consensus protocol continues to work as expected.
+When changing the network configuration of a node, it's recommended to follow specific steps so the new configuration it's applied and the consensus protocol continues to work as expected.

 ## Prerequisites